kubeflow/website/content/en/docs/pipelines/installation/overview.md

 Google Cloud Integrations
 :
   * A Kubeflow Pipelines public endpoint with auth support is **auto-configured** for you.
-  * Open Kubeflow Pipelines UI via the **Open Pipelines Dashboard** link in [the AI Platform Pipelines dashboard of Google Cloud Console](https://console.cloud.google.com/ai-platform/pipelines/clusters).
+  * Open the Kubeflow Pipelines UI via the **Open Pipelines Dashboard** link in [the AI Platform Pipelines dashboard of Cloud Console](https://console.cloud.google.com/ai-platform/pipelines/clusters).
   * (Optional) You can choose to persist your data in Google Cloud managed storages (Cloud SQL and Cloud Storage).
   * [All options to authenticate to Google Cloud](/docs/gke/pipelines/authentication-pipelines/) are supported.